Thesmader/tdd_presentation/tdd.md

 3. How do we choose what logic to test?
 4. How do we choose what data to test?

 Lets see an example of a Sam an employee who's not aligned with TDD.

-Once he starts to feel more stress, the less testing he'll do, the less testing he do, the more errors he'll make, the more error's you make the more stress he'll feel.
+Once he starts to feel more stress, the less testing he'll do, the less testing he do, the more errors he'll make, the more error's he make the more stress he'll feel.
 This loop is inevitable.

 Lets see an example of a Peter an employee who is aligned with TDD.

-Once he/ she starts to feel more stress, the more tests he'll write, Running the tests immediately gives him more confidence, it reduces the errors made, which further reduces the stress.
+Once he starts to feel more stress, the more tests he'll write, Running the tests immediately gives him more confidence, it reduces the errors made, which further reduces the stress.

 A mistake when implementing a low level feature which could potentially crash the development environment resulting in rollback to the initial point.  --> reason to why testing shows its importance.

+---
-how to do testing?
+# How to do testing?
-First, make the tests so fast to run that you could run then yourself.
+1. make the tests so fast to run that you could run then yourself.
-Second, Seek test at a smaller scale then the whole application, tests should be able to ignore one another completely. sometimes you'll need to work hard to break your problem into little orthogonal dimensions ( fragments ), so the environment for each test will be easy.
+2. Seek test at a smaller scale then the whole application, tests should be able to ignore one another completely. sometimes you'll need to work hard to break your problem into little orthogonal dimensions ( fragments ), so the environment for each test will be easy.

 This method encourages you to isolate tests and compose solutions out of many highly cohesive, loosely coupled objects.

 Note: The first part of our approach to dealing with programming stress is never to take a step forward unless we know where out foot is at.
-Stop keeping things all in your head,
+1. Stop keeping things all in your head,
     Because the more experience you get -> the more things you know that might need to be done, The more things you need to be done -> the less attention you get for what you are doing, The less attention you get for what you are doing -> the less you accomplished The less you accomplish -> the more things you knew that needs to be done.
     In the end you are left with your very own soulmate -> STRESS!!

 One method you could try: